Investigators can't substantiate discrimination, harassment allegations against DOJ officials

+The behavior was alleged to have occurred under current Democratic Attorney General Josh Kaul and former Attorney General Brad Schimel, a Republican.

-Records indicate two outside investigators reviewed allegations against Brian O'Keefe, the former head of the Division of Criminal Investigation, for use of profane or abusive language, bullying, harassing or demeaning behavior toward female employees.
+Records indicate two outside investigators reviewed allegations against Brian O'Keefe, the former head of the Division of Criminal Investigation, that he bullied and used profane or abusive language, and harassed or demeaned female employees.

-They also investigated allegations that deputy administrator Eric Wilson used profane language, bullying, harassing or demeaning behavior toward female employees; discriminated based on protected class in imposing workplace conditions related to an employee's personal life; and discriminated based on protective class in determining whether to investigate and take human resources action against an employee regarding allegations of misconduct.
+They also investigated similar allegations against Deputy Attorney General Eric Wilson, as well as that Wilson discriminated based on protected class status in imposing workplace conditions related to an employee's personal life, and in determining whether to investigate and take disciplinary action against an employee regarding allegations of misconduct.

-The reports also include a review of allegations that DOJ human resources director Jayne Swingen failed to act on multiple reports of alleged harassment and workplace bullying, as well as reports of pay inequity and discrimination based on protected class.
+The reports also include a review of allegations that DOJ human resources director Jayne Swingen failed to act on multiple reports of alleged harassment and workplace bullying, as well as reports of pay inequity and discrimination based on protected class status.

-The two investigators, the University of Wisconsin System administration's Title IX and Clery administrator Sarah Harebo and general counsel Quinn Williams, could not substantiate any of the claims, although they found "it is more likely than not that at times (O'Keefe) engaged in conduct of concern when he disagreed with other employees or established authority over subordinates that negatively impacted employees."
+The two investigators, University of Wisconsin System Title IX administrator Sarah Harebo and general counsel Quinn Williams, could not substantiate any of the claims, although they found "it is more likely than not that at times (O'Keefe) engaged in conduct of concern when he disagreed with other employees or established authority over subordinates that negatively impacted employees."

-The investigators also found that it was more likely than not that Wilson treated female employees differently than their colleagues in matters addressed in the complaints, but that they did not find that Wilson treated them differently because they are female.
+The investigators also found that it was more likely than not that Wilson treated female employees differently than their colleagues, but not because they were female.

-DOJ spokesperson Gillian Drummond said the DOJ initiated an outside investigation once Attorney General Josh Kaul was made aware of the allegations.
+DOJ spokesperson Gillian Drummond said the agency initiated an outside investigation once Attorney General Josh Kaul was made aware of the allegations.

 "DOJ is made up of over 800 public servants who do great work on behalf of the people of Wisconsin," Drummond said in a statement.
 "For four years DOJ was badly mismanaged by the previous administration, whose decisions frequently put expediency ahead of the best interests of Wisconsinites.
 AG Kaul has worked — and continues to work — to foster a collaborative, team-oriented work environment at DOJ, and to make DOJ more diverse, equitable and inclusive."